EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 The edu-ID Service MUST allow already confirmed edu-ID Mobile App instances to alter the device information if the correct instance token has been presented.

 The edu-ID Service MAY revoke instance tokens in order to exclude specific clients from accessing the infrastructure.
-The edu-ID Service MUST refuse rejected clients from reobtaining a client token.
+The edu-ID Service MUST refuse rejected clients from re-obtaining a client token.

-### User Authentification
+### User Authentication

 The edu-ID Mobile App's primary purpose is to authenticate mobile users with the edu-ID Service.
-The user authentication connectes directly to the edu-ID user authentication component by sending the app user's credentials to its service-endpoint (2).
+The user authentication connects directly to the edu-ID user authentication component by sending the app user's credentials to its service-endpoint (2).

 The edu-ID User Authentication MUST reject authentication from unregistered clients in Authorization Code Grant mode.